Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 Recent work such as Simple-TAD shows that a simple encoder-only VideoMAE model with strong pre-training can outperform complex multi-stage architectures, achieving 85.2% AUC-ROC on the DoTA benchmark.
 However, video-pretrained models like VideoMAE process 3D spatiotemporal tokens, making them computationally expensive for edge deployment.

-This raises a natural question: can we trade some accuracy for significantly faster inference by using lighter, image-pretrained backbones instead?
+Can we trade some accuracy for significantly faster inference by using lighter, image-pretrained backbones instead?

 Approach: VidEoMT-TAD